Skip to main content

 Leaked internal benchmarks put V4 in competitive range with Western frontier models:

 These numbers are unverified by independent third parties.
 DeepSeek's internal benchmarks have historically been directionally accurate but somewhat optimistic.
+Note that on the independent SWE-bench Verified leaderboard, models cluster much tighter (roughly 70-77%) than vendor-reported figures like Opus 4.5's 80.9%.
 Wait for independent testing before making infrastructure decisions based on these.

 The context window is the clearest advantage on paper.
 At 1 million tokens, V4 can hold roughly 25,000 to 30,000 lines of code or 15 to 20 full-length novels in a single prompt.
-GPT-5.4 maxes out at 256K.
+GPT-5.4 supports a 1.05M-token context.
 Claude Opus 4.5 at 200K.
-If the retrieval accuracy holds at the levels Engram promises, the practical gap is even larger than the raw numbers suggest.
+If the retrieval accuracy holds up in practice, the practical gap is still meaningful for long-context workloads.

 Open Source, Open Weights

-DeepSeek is expected to release V4's weights under the Apache 2.0 license.
+DeepSeek released V4's weights under the MIT license.
 They did this with V3, and the community has come to expect it.
-Thanks to MoE efficiency and quantization (INT8/INT4), the model should be runnable locally on consumer hardware.
-Dual RTX 4090s or a single RTX 5090 are the commonly cited minimum specs.
+Thanks to MoE efficiency and quantization (INT8/INT4), smaller V4 variants should be runnable locally on consumer hardware.
+Dual RTX 4090s or a single RTX 5090 are the commonly cited minimum specs for running larger open-weight models at home.

 We wrote about why open-source AI matters for small teams back in March.
 DeepSeek V4 landing open-weight at this capability level adds another data point.
 If you are building internal tools, running code review, or doing document analysis, and you do not want your data leaving your network, self-hosted DeepSeek V4 at $0 in API costs is a real option.

 For developers already using AI coding tools, V4's positioning is interesting.
-Claude Code currently leads independent rankings with 80.8% on SWE-bench Verified.
+Claude Code currently leads independent rankings with 80.8% on SWE-bench Verified (vendor-reported; ~75.6% on the independent mini-SWE-agent harness).
 GPT-5.4 Codex is close behind.
 DeepSeek V4 claims parity, and even if the real number is a few points lower, the cost difference makes it compelling for teams running large volumes of API calls.
-You can pair it with open-source coding agents like OpenCode or Aider and get 90% of the capability for a fraction of the cost.
+You can pair it with open-source coding agents like OpenCode or Aider and get most of the capability for a fraction of the cost.

 We covered how Claude Code's internals work after the source leak in April.
 The model layer is the most replaceable part of any AI coding stack.
 The tooling, context management, and prompt engineering around the model often matter more than which LLM is underneath.
 If V4 delivers on the benchmarks, swapping it into existing agent workflows will be straightforward.